hashicorp/design-system/website/docs/getting-started/for-designers/partials/best-practices.md

 !!!
 Info

-These best practices have been curated by the Design Systems Team, Figma has it’s own set of [best practices](https://www.figma.com/best-practices/) for using the tool effectively.
+These best practices have been curated by the Design Systems Team, Figma has its own set of [best practices](https://www.figma.com/best-practices/) for using the tool effectively.

 !!!